Ypnose/ahrf/README.md

 #### Comments

-There is now specific regex for the comments.
+There is no specific regex for the comments.
 If the line doesn't "satisfy" the above specs, it'll be just ignored.
 However, starting comments by `#` is a perfect idea.
-The readers will be able to see them, in less than 0,25 ms (yes, many config files use `#`).
+The readers will be able to see them, in less than 0,25 ms (yes, many configuration files use `#`).

 To avoid invalid HTML code, the symbols `>` `<` and `&` are automatically replaced by their HTML counterparts.